fenbf/cpp17features/readme.md

 auto [ a, b, c ] = tuple;
 ```

-Such expressions works also on structs, pairs and arrays.
+Such expressions also work on structs, pairs, and arrays.

 Articles: